firebadnofire/yt-dlp-utils/README.md

 Run `yt-video` to download videos

-Run `yt-tui` to enter a text based user interface to download videos

 Run `video-flags DIR URL` to download videos (DIR is the directory to save to, URL is the video url)

 Run `music-flags DIR URL` to download music (DIR is the directory to save to, URL is the video url)